The Sultana Mine, Nevada

 Pioneers on the Nevada Frontier (Reno Evening Gazette)

-About the Author: Written by William Daugherty, for the Reno Evening Gazette in 1891.
+About the Author: This article was written by William Daugherty for the Reno Evening Gazette in 1891.
 The Reno Evening Gazette was first published on October 12, 1876, and continued for the next 107 years.
 In 1977, it was merged with the Nevada State Journal and continues to exist today as the Reno Gazette-Journal.
-Note: The article is not verbatim as spelling errors, minor grammatical changes, and editing have occurred for the ease of the modern reader.
+Note: The article is not verbatim, as spelling errors, minor grammatical changes, and editing have occurred for the ease of the modern reader.